samikshamodi/CacheMapping/README.md

 Tag bits = Address bits - Index bits - Offset bits <br>
 Index bits = log​ 2​ (Total sets) <br>
 Offset bits = log​ 2​ (Block Size in bytes)

+The requested address is converted to binary and is broken down into tag, index and offset.
+Then the cache table with the corresponding index is examined.
+N-ways of cache blocks is searched and if the tag matches with one of the entries, cache hit is obtained.
+Else, cache miss obtained.
+When cache miss occurs the cache table will be updated with the new dataset.
+If the cache is full then it will place the new dataset at the least recently used block in the corresponding index.
+The lru array is a 2d array.
+It’s 0​ th​ array corresponds to set 0 (Index 0 in the above picture) , it’s 1​ st​ array corresponds to set 1 (Index 1 in the above picture) and so on for all the sets in the cache.
+Each 1d array in the lru 2d array works the same way as it does in fully associative mapping.